 Migraines are quite a common condition.
 In fact, one out of ten Americans suffer from this chronic and sometimes debilitating condition.
 In a 14-year study done on women who experience or have experienced migraines in the past, it shows that there is actually a link between migraines and depression in women.
-The results of this research, which was released in February this year, was presented in New Orleans at American Academy of Neurology’s 64th Annual Meeting just last April.
+The results of this research, which was released in February 2012, was presented in New Orleans at American Academy of Neurology’s 64th Annual Meeting that April.

 The results in this research came from over 36,000 women who shared their information and history of migraines with the Women’s Health Study.
 Of that number, roughly 3,600 of them are suffering from migraines or have suffered from migraines in the past.
 The women who participated in this study were classified into four groups: those who have experienced migraines in the past, those who are actively experiencing migraines with aura, those who are actively experiencing migraines without aura, and finally, those who have no problems with migraines at all.
 All of the women who gave their information did not have depression when the study began.
 Throughout the past 14 years, these women went through follow up check-ups and gave information not just about migraines, but about any diagnosis of depression that may have occurred during the course of the study.